WohlSoft/LunaLua/README.md

 - Lua for Windows https://code.google.com/p/luaforwindows/

 Before build, you need unpack the Boost archive and copy "boost" directory into %ProgramFiles%\Microsoft Visual Studio 10.0\VC\include

+Note: recommended version of boost is 1.56.
+When you will install 1.57, you will have some compilation issues.